También disponible en español

 - Powering KPIs with big data.
 Track performance metrics for the big data initiatives; use RESTFul API to enter real-time big data reports into the indicators.

-If you are not a user yet, then you can start with a free trial version of BSC Designer, which is available online.
+If you are not a user yet, then you can start with a free plan of BSC Designer, which is available online.

 - ^ Why every flight you take is obsessively monitored, 2015, Dan Bobkoff, Business Insider